kaptainkommie/RokuAlexaLambdaSkill/README.md

 ====================
 ## Credits

-This project forks from/builds on <a href="https://github.com/julianh2o/RokuAlexaLambdaSkill/blob/master/RokuLambda/index.js">julianh2o/RokuAlexaLambdaSkill</a>
+This project forks from/builds on <a href="https://github.com/julianh2o/RokuAlexaLambdaSkill/blob/master/RokuLambda/index.js">julianh2o/RokuAlexaLambdaSkill</a> and <a href="https://github.com/jaknoll/RokuAlexaLambdaSkill">jaknoll/RokuAlexaLambdaSkill</a>

 ## Description

-This project provides an Alexa skill to control a local roku device with voice.
+This project provides an Alexa skill to control a local Roku device with voice commands using <a href="https://sdkdocs.roku.com/display/sdkdoc/External+Control+Guide">Roku External Controls</a>.
 See the the blog post below for original content/commands

 Added commands:  Lauch Plex, Pandora, Hulu, Amazon Video, Home